On a Sad Note: Hyatt Hotels to Lay Off Staff Due to COVID-19

 Unfortunately, the staff layoff became necessary with increased visibility into the effect that the pandemic is having on the hospitality industry.

-According to Mark Hoplamazian, President and Chief Executive Officer, Hyatt, the action will enable the Hotel chain to continue to fulfill its purpose of care over the long term as well as emerge from the pandemic with strength.
+According to Mark Hoplamazian, President and Chief Executive Officer, Hyatt, the action will enable the Hotel chain to continue to fulfil its purpose of care over the long term as well as emerge from the pandemic with strength.

 Laid off Hyatt staff will receive severance pay, outplacement services, and benefits commensurate with their years of service.
 Colleagues experiencing pressing financial hardships may also seek financial support from the Hyatt Care Fund.